British bulldog (game): Blackthorn

-More than you can catch and carry away!

 After finishing the rhyme, the players start running across from base to base.
 "It" endeavors to catch and hold one or two of them temporarily while counting to ten.
-The captives made join "it" and become assistants in the capture.Alice Bertha Gomme: Black Thorn.
-In: The Traditional Games of England, Scotland, and Ireland.
-Part I, David Nutt 270–271 Strand, London 1894, p.
-35. While the number of catchers increases, the remaining players reform at the opposite end of the playground and start again.
+The captives made join "it" and become assistants in the capture.
+While the number of catchers increases, the remaining players reform at the opposite end of the playground and start again.
 The game continues until all have been caught.
 In Liverpool a similar game was known by the name Shepherds, in which the catcher and his assistants join hands to catch the rest of the players.

 In another variant of Blackthorn one set of children takes its position behind a line, the other set stands opposite, facing them.
-The players then run all together towards each other's line.
-Anyone caught before reaching the goal must piggyback his catcher to the goal, where he takes his place as an additional catcher.G.
-F. Northall: Taking Captives.
-In: English Folk-Rhymes.
-Kegan Paul, Trench, Trübner & Co., Ltd., London 1892, p.
-189. In Suffolk this game was called Rakes and Roans.Alice Bertha Gomme: Rakes and Roans.
-In: The Traditional Games of England, Scotland, and Ireland.
-Part II, David Nutt 270–271 Strand, London 1898, p.
-106.
+The players then run all together toward each other's line.
+Anyone caught before reaching the goal must piggyback his catcher to the goal, where he takes his place as an additional catcher.
+In Suffolk this game was called Rakes and Roans.

 The game of Blackthorn may be a possible predecessor of British Bulldog, as it was described in 1897 as a tackling variation after "carrying away became obsolete", but it only appears in a fictional school story by author Don Ralpho in The Boy's Own Paper.
 The actual existence of this variation remains unclear.